MaryKwawu/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

  6.Create a script that creates a new local variable.
  7.Create a script that creates a new global variable.
 Name: BEST Value: School 8.Every addition to true knowledge is an addition to human power
+9. Write a script that prints the result of POWER divided by DIVIDE, followed by a new line.